NetHaven/GooeyJS/README.md

 ### Text & Editing
 - **Label** - displays static text content with optional icons and comprehensive alignment options.
 It provides a consistent way to display labels, captions, and informational text throughout GooeyJS applications with support for both horizontal and vertical alignment, clickable actions, and icon integration.
 - **PasswordField** - provides a secure password input control that masks entered text.
 It extends the TextElement class and inherits all form validation capabilities while providing the security benefits of hidden password input.
+Text entered into this field is automatically masked with asterisks or dots for privacy.
 - **RichTextEditor** - provides a WYSIWYG rich text editing interface with formatting tools, supporting bold, italic, underline, font changes, colors, and other text formatting options.
 - **TextArea** - provides a multi-line plain text input control with support for scrolling, resize handles, and form validation.
 Perfect for comments, descriptions, and longer text input.
 - **TextField** - provides a single-line text input control with built-in validation support, placeholder text, and various input types.
 It extends the FormElement class and integrates with GooeyJS's form validation system.
+All standard HTML input attributes are passed through to the internal HTML input element.

 ### Lists and Selection
+- **ComboBox** - combines a text input field with a dropdown list of options.
+It extends the ListBox component to provide both selection from predefined options and the ability to enter custom text.
+The combo box supports both editable and non-editable modes, keyboard navigation, and option filtering.
+- **DropDownList** - provides a dropdown selection control that allows users to choose from a predefined list of options.
+It's ideal for single-selection scenarios where space is limited.
+- **ListBox** - provides a scrollable list control that displays multiple options simultaneously and supports both single and multiple selection modes.
 - **Tree** - provides a hierarchical tree view for displaying structured data.
 It manages selection states, keyboard navigation, and expansion/collapse operations for tree items.
+The tree component serves as a container for tree items and provides a consistent interface for tree manipulation.
 - **TreeItem** - represents an individual item within a tree structure.
 It can contain text, an icon, and child tree items to create hierarchical structures.
+Tree items support expansion/collapse, drag-and-drop operations, and comprehensive keyboard navigation.

 ### Menus & Navigation